DiSRouter: Distributed Self-Routing for LLM Selections: DiSRouter

 \subsubsection{Scenario Adaptability Instructions}

-For a given query, the current scenario's requirements are conveyed to the model via instructions.
-We add instructions corresponding to different scenarios directly into the prompts, explicitly conveying user preferences to enable nuanced behavioral adjustments.
+For a given query, the current scenario's requirements are conveyed to the LLMs via instructions.
+We add instructions corresponding to different scenarios into the prompts, explicitly conveying user preferences to enable nuanced behavioral adjustments.
 For detailed prompts, see Appendix \ref{sec:scenario_prompt}.